NI-S/data_integratie/README.md

 In lines 20 and 37 change snp.jar to your snp.jar location.
 And change snp.sift to your snp.sift location.

-https://docs.google.com/presentation/d/1t1Z0flGtVCUjHXLiy4IJyMAcMUWA8M1W_KF8LxIcOns/edit?usp=sharing link to presentation
+The link to the data which needs to be downloaded: https://drive.google.com/drive/folders/1WM_S_icGZwuL8EKteUJoWMtYCVOyoJjc?usp=sharing https://docs.google.com/presentation/d/1t1Z0flGtVCUjHXLiy4IJyMAcMUWA8M1W_KF8LxIcOns/edit?usp=sharing link to presentation